 The School of Forestry and Wildlife Sciences routinely schedules seminars and workshops for students, professionals and faculty who wish to learn about best practices, current research, and trends impacting their respective fields or areas of study.
-These are also great opportunities for students to prepare for future careers and network with potential employers.
+Our invited expert speakers hail from government, agencies, industry, and U.S. and international peer institutions.

 SFWS Seminar Series

 The SFWS hosts a seminar series each week of the spring and fall semesters where guest speakers are invited to present topics related to our research and degree areas.
 The series is held during the spring and fall semesters with seminars offered each Wednesday from 11 am – 12 pm.
 Refreshments are provided and CFEs are available.
 Preregistration is not required.
-A downloadable PDF version (link) of the schedule is available.
+Downloadable PDF versions of the schedule and speaker bios and eminar abstracts are available.

 Weaver Lecture Series